 Justification of Red List Category

-Carpodacus cassinii is found throughout the conifer belts of North America's western interior mountains, from southern British Columbia and southern Alberta in Canada, south through the Rocky Mountains of the USA to wintering populations in northern Mexico (Clement et al. 1993, Hahn 1996).
-Migration is erratic, dependent on food supply in the breeding range (Clement et al. 1993, Hahn 1996).
-Population trends should therefore probably be viewed with some caution, due to apparent lack of site fidelity (Hahn 1996), but the species has declined by 2.3% annually from 1966 to 2002 (J. Wells and K. Rosenberg in litt.
-2003).
+Cassin’s Finch (Haemorhous cassinii) is found in montane coniferous forest in the mountains of North America.
+It occurs from British Columbia and southern Alberta in western Canada through the Rocky Mountains in the U.S.A., with wintering populations occurring south into northern Mexico (although at lower elevations than during the breeding season) (Clement et al. 1993, Hahn 1996).
+Migration appears to be erratic and possibly dependent on food supply in the breeding range (Clement et al. 1993, Hahn 1996).
+Population trends should therefore probably be viewed with some caution due to apparent lack of site fidelity (Hahn 1996).

-There is little information on potential threats to C. cassinii, but a preference for open forest habitat suggests that selective logging or small-scale clear-cutting will not be deleterious to this species (Hahn 1996).
-A major future threat to this species may be climate change: the forests where it is found are predicted to get drier, with concomitant increases in fire and potential increases in pest infestations, including bark beetles that can kill trees (G. Butcher in litt.
+There is little information on potential threats to the species, and in fact its preference for more open habitats suggests that selective, or small-scale, forest clearance should not have too much of a negative impact on the species (Hahn 1996).
+It has been suggested that climate change could be an important future threat though, as the forests where it occurs are predicted to become drier, with concomitant increases in fire frequency and potential increases in pest infestations (G. Butcher in litt.
 2016).

 Conservation Actions Underway

 No targeted actions are known for this species, but it is on the watch list as part of the State of North America's Birds (North American Bird Conservation Initiative 2016).